julox/spanish_lexicon/README.md

-# spanish_lexicon
+# Spanish Lexicon
-diccionario - lexicon del lenguaje español / spanish lexical
+Lexicon del lenguaje español con 44.000 lexemas y mas de 400.000 palabras Lexical of the Spanish language with 44,000 lexemes and more than 400,000 words